SuperDARN/rst/.github/ISSUE_TEMPLATE/feature_template.md

 ## Description

-*Please provide a description of the new feature and if will improve or solve a problem.*
+*Please provide a description of the new feature, and whether it will improve/solve a problem.*

 ### RST Checklist